-BAAL TEASIG Online Conference
+BAAL TEASIG Online Conference 25th September 2020

-"Language assessment literacy in a digital age."
+The 2020 conference theme was ‘Language assessment literacy in a digital age.’

 The importance of language assessment literacy was put forward by Davies in his 2008 seminal article but assessment literacy is still largely under-represented in research output.
 Yet as we move through the C21st, advances in new technology are reshaping language assessment requirements, possibilities and opportunities.